drewski3420/MMM-MyStandings/README.md

     },
 ```

-Select the groups you want to rotate through or no groups to rotate through all groups in the league:

-- `{ league: "English Premier League" },` will display English Premier League overall standings (because there are no divisions/groups)
-- `{ league: "MLB" }` will rotate through all MLB divisions
-- `{ league: "NFL", groups: ["AFC East", "AFC North"] },` will rotate between AFC East and AFC North
-- `{ league: "NBA", groups: ["Atlantic"] },` will display only the Atlantic Division

 | Option | Description
 | ------- |  -------
 | updateInterval | Time in milliseconds to update data from ESPN<br><br>**Type:** `int` <br> **Default value:** `4 * 60 * 60 * 1000` (every 4 hours)